Project 2

 For this project, write code to do all actions and caluclations that need to happen.
 If you need something done, write a method to do it.
 It is fine to break tasks into extra methods (with parameters/return), just as it is fine to add extra local variables.
 However, if I specify the name, parameters, or return for a method, then that method should just have those characteristics.

-Assume that arrays are passed as parameters using the book's version of "by reference" that is: a method is given the actual array (by address) not just a copy, so any changes it made to the array are still there after the method ends, you don't have to return it.
+Assume that arrays are passed as parameters by reference, that is: a method is given the actual array (by address) not just a copy, so any changes it made to the array are still there after the method ends, you don't have to return it.
+(Of course you can also choose to return an array from a method if you need to)

 In a .txt document write pseudocode for the following: